-During the life of the project, the permit holder shall obtain the necessary inspections by scheduling the inspection MGO (contractors only). there is documentation on how to schedule your permits on MGO.
+During the life of the project, the permit holder shall obtain the necessary inspections by scheduling the inspection through MGO (permit holders only).

-During the inspection process, the project will be inspected for (but not limited to) building, plumbing, mechanical, and electrical to verify the project meets all required building codes, local ordinances and state laws.
+During the construction process, the project will be inspected for (but not limited to) building, plumbing, mechanical, and electrical to verify the project meets all required building codes, local ordinances, and state laws.

 Certificate of Occupancy

-A Certificate of Occupancy (c of o) will only be issued after all required inspections have been approved and any outstanding fees have been paid.
+A Certificate of Occupancy (C of O) will only be issued after all required inspections have been approved, all necessary documents have been submitted to the City, and any outstanding fees have been paid.

-The Certificate of Occupancy is provided to the builder, Utilities Department, and any outside agencies (i.e. Green Valley Special District Utilities) as needed.
+The Certificate of Occupancy is provided to the permit holder, Utilities Department, and any outside agencies (i.e. Green Valley Special District Utilities) as needed.

 The Certificate of Occupancy verifies that the project meets all required building codes, local ordinances, and state laws.
-In many cases, a Certificate of Occupancy is necessary for insurance or financing.
-A Certificate of Occupancy is required prior to occupancy and / or use of the structure or building.
+In many cases, a Certificate of Occupancy is necessary for insurance and financing.
+A Certificate of Occupancy is required prior to occupancy and/or use of the structure or building.

-For non-residential facilities, a change of occupancy or ownership (including a change of tenant) requires that a Certificate of Occupancy inspection be requested and a Certificate of Occupancy be issued prior to occupancy and / or use of the structure or building.
-A Certificate of Occupancy is issued only when all required permits, inspections and fees have been completed.
+For non-residential facilities, a change of occupancy or ownership (including a change of tenant or owner) requires that a Certificate of Occupancy permit be issued, inspection be requested and a Certificate of Occupancy be issued prior to occupancy and/or use of the structure or building.
+A Certificate of Occupancy is issued only when all required documents have been provided, and permits, inspections, and fees have been completed.